ksehrawat/Machine-Learning-Practical-Application-3/README.md

 The goal of this project was to develop machine learning models to predict whether clients of a Portuguese bank would subscribe to a term deposit based on demographic, financial, and campaign-related data.
 The project aimed to provide actionable insights for marketing strategies while optimizing model performance.

 ## Data Information
-* Data Folder: data - This folder is created to store the data file (coupons.csv)
+* Data Set - Data set used in the project is in the bank-additional-full.csv file
-* Data Set - Data set used in the project is in the coupons.csv file
+* Data Folder: A folder is created in the Google Drive to store the data file (bank-additional-full.csv).
+Data file was stored in the /content/drive/MyDrive/Practical-Application-3 Google Drive Folder.
-* Code File - Python Code is stored in the Module_5_Activity1.ipynb file
+* Code File - Python Code is stored in the Module_5_Activity1.ipynb file.
+Google Colab is being used to run the Python code.

 ## Steps Taken